Skip to content

 How staff clock in from their own phone with a one-off GPS check, why it stops buddy-punching, and the truth about what is and is not tracked.

 Staff clock in from their own phone.
-The moment they tap clock in, WagePilot checks their GPS location once to confirm they are inside the site — then it stops looking.
+The moment they slide to clock in, WagePilot reads their GPS location once to confirm they are inside the site — then it stops looking.
 That single check is what ties "I started my shift" to "I am actually here", which is how it removes buddy-punching (one person clocking in for another).

 What happens at the moment of clock-in

-On the slide-to-clock control in their phone app.
+On the slide-to-clock control on their phone home screen.

 One GPS reading

-The phone reports its location once, then location access is done.
+The phone reports its location once (with a short timeout), then location access is done.
+The reading is stamped on the clock-in for the record.

 Inside the circle?